kuvivek/kubernetes/README.md

 kubectl create -f https://raw.githubusercontent.com/kubernetes/dashboard/master/src/deploy/recommended/kubernetes-dashboard.yaml

-8)Dashboard once created need to be up and running and the command to bring the dashboard up and running is:
+8) Dashboard once created need to be up and running and the command to bring the dashboard up and running is:

 kubectl proxy